1984–85 in English football: Diary of the season

 18 August 1984: Everton win the Charity Shield by beating Merseyside rivals Liverpool 1–0 at Wembley.
 The only goal is inadvertently deflected into his own net by Reds' goalkeeper Bruce Grobbelaar.

 25 August 1984: The new league season has an early start as the London derby between Arsenal and Chelsea kicks off at 11:30am on police advice.
 The match ends in a 1–1 draw in front of over 45,000 at Highbury.
 Three penalties (one missed) and an own goal at Carrow Road where Norwich City come from 2–0 and 3–2 down to hold champions Liverpool to a 3–3 draw.
 Manchester United are pegged back by an 89th minute Watford equaliser at Old Trafford.
 Everton crash 4–1 at home to Tottenham Hotspur for whom debutants Clive Allen and John Chiedozie are among the scorers.
 In the Second Division, newly promoted Oxford United win 3–0 at Huddersfield Town but Wimbledon are held to a 2–2 draw by Manchester City after leading 2–0.
 Biggest winners of the day are Exeter City who beat Northampton Town 5–0 in Division Four.

-27 August 1984: Newcastle United and Aston Villa both have two wins from their opening two matches but Stoke City and Everton are still looking for their first point.
+27 August 1984: Newcastle United and Aston Villa both have two wins from their opening two matches but Stoke City and Everton are still looking for their first points.
 Paul Walsh scores after 14 seconds of his home debut for Liverpool, a 3–0 win over West Ham United.

 31 August 1984: Everton get off the mark with a 1–0 win at Chelsea who were previously unbeaten since January.

-1 September 1984: Newcastle beat Aston Villa 3–0 to top the league with the First Division's only 100% record after three games.
+1 September 1984: Newcastle United beat Aston Villa 3–0 to top the league with the First Division's only 100% record after three games.
 Crowd trouble interrupts the match between Coventry City and Leicester City at Highfield Road.
 Peter Davenport scores a hat-trick as Nottingham Forest beat Sunderland 3–1 and Derby County's Kevin Wilson also scores three in his side's 3–2 win over Bolton Wanderers.
 Earlier in the week, Wilson scored four in a Milk Cup tie against Hartlepool United.

-4 September 1984: Newcastle drop their first points in a 2–0 defeat at Arsenal.
-Tottenham have Graham Roberts and Clive Allen sent off as they lose 1–0 at Sunderland.
+4 September 1984: Newcastle United drop their first points in a 2–0 defeat at Arsenal.
+Tottenham Hotspur have Graham Roberts and Clive Allen sent off as they lose 1–0 at Sunderland.

 5 September 1984: Nottingham Forest go top after a Trevor Christie hat-trick helps them to a resounding 5–0 win at Aston Villa.

-8 September 1984: Arsenal head Division One for the first time since February 1973 following their 3–1 win over Liverpool at Highbury.
-Manchester United beat Newcastle 5–0 to register their first win after four draws.
+8 September 1984: Arsenal lead the First Division for the first time since February 1973 following their 3–1 win over Liverpool at Highbury.
+Manchester United beat Newcastle United 5–0 to register their first win after four draws.
+Billy Bonds makes his 700th league appearance by coming on as substitute in West Ham United's 2–0 win over Watford.
+Reading lose 4–1 to Doncaster Rovers at Elm Park following a run of 29 home league games without defeat.